-Fig. 1.
-Team AutonOHM 2020
+Fig. 1: Team AutonOhm 2021

-As mentioned earlier, the leagues most common robot type in the @work league, the KUKA youbot, was discontinued and brought up the need for a new robot.
-Therefore the team started collaborating with the company Evocortex GmbH [3] in 2019.
-They are producing costumizable robot platforms which are equipped with mecanum drives and are designed for research projects.
+Due to the discontinuation of the KUKA youbot, the team started collaborating with the company Evocortex GmbH [3] in 2019.
+They are producing customizable robot platforms which are equipped with mecanum drives and designed for research projects.
 The partnership contains the supply with a robot for the team in exchange for sharing and alpha-testing the platform.
-As the @work scenario is designed to be industry related, giving feedback and feature suggestions, aswell as the bi-directional knowledge exchange is helping both sides to constantly improve.
+As the @Work scenario is designed to be industry related, giving feedback and feature suggestions, as well as the bidirectional knowledge exchange is helping both sides to constantly improve.